packetsifter/packetsifterTool/README.md

 # How it works
-Simply pass PacketSifter your pcap to analyze and answer y or n when prompted and you're done!
+Simply pass PacketSifter your pcap to analyze and answer Y or N when prompted and you're done!

 <h5>Example:</h5>
   root@ubuntu:~# ./packetsifter testing.pcap